Locating the Core-Mantle Boundary using Oscillations of Atmospheric Neutrinos: Results

 where $\chi^2$(modified $R_\text{CMB}$) and $\chi^2$(standard $R_\text{CMB}$) is calculated by performing a fit to the MC data with the modified and standard $R_\text{CMB}$, respectively.
 Here, we calculate the Asimov sensitivity representing the median $\Delta \chi^2_{\text{CMB}}$ in the frequentist approach where the statistical fluctuations are suppressed such that $\chi^2$(standard $R_\text{CMB}$) $\approx$ 0.

 In Table~\ref{tab:results}, we present the $\Delta \chi^2_{\text{CMB}}$ sensitivity with an exposure of 500 kt$\cdot$yr and 1 Mt$\cdot$yr for all three cases in the SC ($R_{\text{CMB}}$ = 2980 km) and LC ($R_{\text{CMB}}$ = 3980 km) scenarios.
-It is apparent from Table~\ref{tab:results} that the ICAL detector is sensitive to modification of $R_\text{CMB}$ by $\pm\,$500 km with a statistical significance of more than 1$\sigma$ for all three cases with an exposure of 1 Mt$\cdot$yr and the CID capability of ICAL detector plays a crucial role in achieving this sensitivity.
-On the other hand, the effect of uncertainties of oscillation parameters on this sensitivity is very small.
+It is apparent from Table~\ref{tab:results} that the ICAL detector is sensitive to modification of $R_\text{CMB}$ by $\pm\,$500 km with a statistical significance of more than 1$\sigma$ for all the three cases with an exposure of 1 Mt$\cdot$yr and the CID capability of ICAL detector plays a crucial role in achieving these sensitivities.
+Comparing the numbers which are given with and without parentheses in Table~\ref{tab:results}, we learn that the impact of marginalization over oscillation parameters in the fit is negligible in our study.

 In Fig.~\ref{fig:CMB_variation_chisq_margin}, we present the sensitivities of the ICAL detector while modifying $R_\text{CMB}$ in smaller steps of 50 - 100 km up to $\Delta R_\text{CMB} = \pm\,$1000 km with respect to the standard $R_{\text{CMB}}$ of 3480 km.
-The figure shows that the ICAL detector would be able to measure the location of CMB at 1$\sigma$ with a precision of about $\pm\,$380 km, $\pm\,$260 km, and $\pm\,$120 km for Case-I, Case-II, and Case-III, respectively.
+The figure shows that the ICAL detector would be able to measure the location of CMB at 1$\sigma$ with a precision of about $\pm\,$380 km, $\pm\,$250 km, and $\pm\,$120 km for Case-I, Case-II, and Case-III, respectively.
 We can observe that the sensitivities are in general increasing as we go from Case-I to Case-II and Case-III.
 Note that Case-II is the most realistic one as mentioned earlier.
 Needless to mention that the CID capability of ICAL plays a crucial role to achieve this precision in locating $R_\text{CMB}$.
 For an example, in the absence of CID, the 1$\sigma$ precision for Case-II would be around $\pm\,330$ km.

 The most striking feature is the asymmetry and non-monotonic behavior observed in $\Delta \chi^2_\text{CMB}$ about the standard $R_\text{CMB}$ value in Case-II and Case-III.
 This turns out to be the effect of NOLR/ parametric resonance as explained in appendix~\ref{app:Case-II-variation}.
+We also evaluate the sensitivity for the 81-layered PREM profile for Case-II in appendix~\ref{app:Case-II-prem81}.
+We find that the $1\sigma$ precision on $R_\text{CMB}$ is about $\pm\,350$ km.